sparkfun/SparkFun_ESP32_Qwiic_Pro_Mini/docs/hardware_overview.md

 ### Power Jumper

-If you have concerns about power consumption or really just don't like LEDs, you can cut this jumper to disable the red PWR LED on the front of the board.
+If you have concerns about power consumption, need to run dark, or really just don't like LEDs, you can cut this jumper to disable the red PWR LED on the front of the board.

 <figure markdown>
 [![Power Jumper](assets/img/23386-Pro-Mini-ESP32-PWRJumper.jpg){ width="400" }](assets/img/23386-Pro-Mini-ESP32-PWRJumper.jpg "Click to enlarge")